 I decided to remove my book notes, deeming the process too time consuming and a duplicate of the effort I put into keeping index cards for my Commonplace Book.
 But it was hard to let another seemingly essential activity go.

 Your job is to ruthlessly cull the superfluous, to create more time to focus on what truly matters.
-When you focus the lens on what is truly important you realise there’s very little you can do without.
+When you focus the lens on what is truly important you realise there’s very little you cannot do without.
 By letting go you free up time and space to focus on the more important things, like spending more (and better) time with your kids, improving your writing, perfecting your craft.
 Removing a feature is a feature.

 Every great man has become great, every successful man has succeeded, in proportion as he has confined his powers to one particular channel. — Orison Swett Marden